 Your wine bar cabinet and shelf storage is one of the most important features of setting up your wine bar.
 The process of how to open a wine bar involves a lot of inventory you need to invest in.
 Your wine bar cabinet and shelf storage is high on that list.
-It will give you space for a lot of your other inventory.
+It will give you space for a lot of your other inventory, like cases of wine.
 Additionally, it will help you with the business branding and design of your wine bar.

 You can set up your wine bar cabinet and shelf storage to accent the look of your wine tasting flight.
 It’s a big part of your wine bar supplies list, but it should be just as aesthetically pleasing as it is functional.
 The best wine bars walk this line between functional and beautiful storage that also shows off their wine collections.